mairabermeo/brainQuiz/README.md

 ## 🖥️ How to run the server
 If you are doing it locally:
   1. Download the files in this GitHub repository.
-  2. Make sure you download node.js first ( https://nodejs.org/en/download)
+  2. Make sure you download node.js first ( https://nodejs.org/en/download).
+Download and install it for your operating system.
+  3. Open your terminal and go to the project folder (use 'cd' to get to your directory)
+  4. Install dependencies (insert "npm install" in the terminal)
-  3. In your terminal run it by typing "npm start"
-If you click the website link you don't have to do anything.
+  5. Lastly, in your terminal run it by typing "npm start" If you click the website link you don't have to do anything.

 ---